jlesage/docker-filebot/DOCKERHUB.md

 ## Quick Start

 **NOTE**:
-    The Docker command provided in this quick start is given as an example and parameters should be adjusted to your need.
+    The Docker command provided in this quick start is an example, and parameters should be adjusted to suit your needs.

 Launch the FileBot docker container with the following command:
 ```shell